A community-based monitoring project for early detection of emerald ash borer in Alberta

-Cities across Alberta have high numbers of ash planted along their street boulevards and open green spaces.
+Municipalities and districts throughout Alberta have high numbers of ash planted along their street boulevards and open green spaces.
 These ash trees are now at risk of being lost and immediate action is needed.
-All ash tree species (Fraxinus genus) are highly vulnerable.

-By identifying the signs and symptoms of EAB early, community monitoring and reporting can trigger rapid response measures.
-Collective efforts will give Alberta municipalities the best chance to slow its spread and protect our urban forest.
+Collective efforts will give Alberta municipalities the best chance to slow its spread and protect our urban forests.

 Ecological and Environmental: